mooddood235/MultithreadedCKY/README.md

 # MultithreadedCKY
 A multithreaded implementation of the CKY parsing algorithm in C++.
 This was completed as part of the final project for LIN340: Computing with Natural Language, at the University of Toronto Mississauga.
-A report detailing the implementation, performance tests, and how it compares with the traditional single-threaded version can be found [here](https://github.com/user-attachments/files/19653495/Final.Paper.-.EDITTED.1.pdf).
+A report detailing the implementation, performance tests, and how it compares with the traditional single-threaded version can be downloaded by clicking [this link](https://github.com/user-attachments/files/19653495/Final.Paper.-.EDITTED.1.pdf).

 ## Build Instructions